hyoshida1106/gview-site/content/en/docs/5_Model/1_repository/_index.md

 draft: false
 weight: 1
 description: >
-    About the implementation of the repository model
+    Implementation of the repository model
 ---

 Git information is managed on a per-repository basis.